microsoft/satellite-imagery-labeling-tool/docs/Labeler.md

 If the filter option for class and source properties is not checked, all properties in the features will be exported, including any properties that existed on imported features.

-> **_NOTE:_** The administrator may override the `class` and `secondary_class` property names in the project builder tool.
+> **Note** that the administrator may override the `class` and `secondary_class` property names in the project builder tool.
 This will cause the output of the labeling tool to use the administrator specified property names.

 ## Power tools